ArnoldoM23/Jr-dev-agent/README.md

 **AI-Powered Development Agent via Model Context Protocol (MCP)**

 Transform Jira tickets into working pull requests through AI automation.
-Simply type `/jrdev CEPG-12345` in any MCP-compatible IDE and receive a complete, agent-ready prompt for immediate execution.
+Simply type `@jrdev prepare_agent_task CEPG-12345` in any MCP-compatible IDE and receive a complete, agent-ready prompt injected directly into your chat input box.

+> **⚠️ IMPORTANT**: The MCP gateway must be **running separately** before using `@jrdev` commands.
+> Start it once with: `python scripts/start_mcp_gateway.py` and keep it running.
+> The IDE then connects via the STDIO bridge (configured in `.cursor/mcp.json`).

 ## 🏗️ v2 Architecture (MCP-Only)